Murder of Vera Page

-The murder of Vera Page is a British unsolved child murder case from the early 1930s.
+The murder of Vera Page is an unsolved British child murder case from the early 1930s.
 On 14 December 1931, 10-year-old Vera Page was reported missing after she failed to return to her home in Notting Hill, London, from a visit to a nearby relative.
 The child's body was found two days later in undergrowth in nearby Addison Road.
 Vera had been raped, then manually strangled to death in a murder described by one detective as "the most terrible in which I had to deal with during my career".

 Strong physical and circumstantial evidence existed attesting to the guilt of a 41-year-old labourer named Percy Orlando Rush, whose parents lived in the same house as Vera.
 However, at a coroner's inquest held on 10 February 1932, a jury determined that insufficient real evidence existed to formally charge Rush with her murder.
 Officially, the case remains unsolved.

 Early life

 Vera Isobel Minnie Page was born on 13 April 1921 in Hammersmith, London, the only child born to Charles and Isabel Page.
 The Page family were working-class.
 Vera's father was employed as a painter with Great Western Railways and her mother was a housewife.
 Vera has been described as a popular yet shy and well-behaved girl.

 To supplement the family income, Charles and Isabel occasionally allowed lodgers to reside in their home, although these lodgers were always either family members or individuals known to the family.
 In January 1931, the Page family moved from Chapel Road, Notting Hill (now known as St. Marks Place), to a three-storey house in nearby Blenheim Crescent.
 The family did not occupy the whole house, but rooms on both the ground floor and basement.
-Other occupants who resided in the upper floors of this property included a middle-aged couple named Arthur and Annie Rush, who had lived within the property for approximately twenty years.
+Other occupants who resided on the upper floors of this property included a middle-aged couple named Arthur and Annie Rush, who had lived within the property for approximately twenty years.